-Sandra Rosy Lotti is known throughout Italy for her cookbooks on Tuscan regional cuisine.
-She has also co-authored with Anne Bianchi, ‘Dolci Toscani', the definitive compilation of Tuscan dessert recipes and is a contributing writer for Intermezzo Magazine.
+Sandra Rosy Lotti is known throughout Italy for her cookbooks on Tuscan regional cuisine: L'Anno Toscano, Sapore di Maremma, Dolci Toscani, A taste of Tuscany, La cucina della Lucchesia.
+She has also co-authored with Anne Bianchi, ‘Dolci Toscani', the definitive compilation of Tuscan dessert recipes as well as being the researcher for Anne Bianchi's Zuppa!
+From the tables of the Tuscan Women and Solo Verdura.
+She has been a contributing writer for Intermezzo Magazine for 20 years.

 Lotti is the owner and managing director of Toscana Saporita Cooking School.
 She frequently contributes to Italy's most prestigious cooking magazines and conducts private cooking lessons when classes are not in season.

-When in NY she frequently appears at the James Beard Foundation House, The French Culinary Institute, La Cucina Italiana, Degustibus, Ocean Reef in Key Largo, Eataly NYC and Chicago.
-She took care of the menu for the Birra Moretti Launch in London and in NY .
-Sandra Lotti embodies the essence of the Italian spirit in her warmth, her zest for life and her passion for great food.
+Every year, when in NY and in the US she has appeared a number of times at the James Beard Foundation House, The French Culinary Institute, La Cucina Italiana, Degustibus, Ocean Reef in Key Largo, Eataly NYC and Chicago, the Miami Culinary Institute.
+She took care of the menu for the Birra Moretti Launch in London and in NY as well.
+She is collaborating on social media with Filippo Berio Olive Oil and Moretti Beer.
+On TV she has been featured in two episodes of Ciao Italia with MaryAnn Esposito and she has appeared on BBC with the late Michelin starred chef Gary Rhodes in three episodes of his famous Gary Rhodes across Italy.
+She recently appeared on the italian TV cooking Medieval recipes, her true culinary passion.
+Sandra embodies the essence of the Italian spirit in her warmth, her zest for life and her passion for great food.

 These qualities, combined with her outstanding skill as an ebullient teacher make Toscana Saporita the perfect place for eager students to learn the art of Tuscan cooking.